Piecewise linear structures on topological manifolds: Homotopy PL Structures on

-If $p^*$ is a finite covering, we say that a class $p^*(x)\in \spl(\wt M)$ {\it finitely covers} the class $x$. \end{construdef}
+If $p$ is a finite covering, we say that a class $p^*(x)\in \spl(\wt M)$ {\it finitely covers} the class $x$. \end{construdef}

-\begin{theorem} Let $k+n\geq 5$ Then the following holds: {\rm (i)} if $n>3$ then the set $\spl(T^k \times D^n)$ consists of precisely one $($trivial$)$ element; {\rm (ii)} if $n<3$ then every element from $\spl(T^k \times D^n)$ can be finitely covered by the trivial element; {\rm (iii)} the set $\spl(T^k \times D^3)$ contains at most one element which cannot be finitely covered by the trivial element. \end{theorem}
+\begin{theorem} Let $k+n\geqslant 5$ Then the following holds: {\rm (i)} if $n>3$ then the set $\spl(T^k \times D^n)$ consists of precisely one $($trivial$)$ element; {\rm (ii)} if $n<3$ then every element of $\spl(T^k \times D^n)$ can be finitely covered by the trivial element; {\rm (iii)} the set $\spl(T^k \times D^3)$ contains at most one element which cannot be finitely covered by the trivial element. \end{theorem}

-{\it Some words about the proof. } First, we mention the proof given by Wall, \cite{Wall} and \cite[Section 15 A]{Wall2}.
+{\it Some words about the proof.} \rm First, we mention the proof given by Wall, \cite{Wall2} and \cite[Section 15 A]{Wall3}.
 Wall proved the bijection $w: \spl(T^k \times D^n) \to H^{3-n}(T^k)$.
 Moreover, he also proved that finite coverings respect this bijection, i.e. if $p: T^k \times D^n \to T^k \times D^n$ is a finite covering then there is the commutative diagram

 Certainly, this result implies all the claims(i)--(iii).
-Walls proof uses difficult algebraic calculations.
+Wall's proof uses difficult algebraic calculations.

-\m Another proof of the theorem can be found in \cite[Theorem C]{HS}.
-Minding the complaint of Novikov concerning Sullivan's results (see Prologue), we must mention that Hsiang and Shaneson \cite{HS} use a Sullivan's result.
-Namely, they consider the so-called surgery exact sequence
+\m Another proof of the theorem can be found in~\cite[Theorem C]{HS}.
+Minding the complaint of Novikov concerning Sullivan's results (see Preface), we mention that the nice paper of Hsiang and Shaneson~\cite{HS} use a Sullivan's result.
+Namely, Hsiang and Shaneson consider the so-called surgery exact sequence

 and write (page 42, Section 10): \begin{quote} By [44], every homomorphism $h: M \to S^k \times T^n, k=n \geq 5$, represents an element in the image of $\partial$. \end{quote}